Climate Zone: 3 to 7

 Mature Height: 0.5 to 1 Foot

 Sunlight: Prefers Full Shade to Partial Shade

 Botanical Name: Dicentra cucullaria

-This perennial has small white flowers that grow clumped together for a more full look.
-They grow the best in zones three to 7.
+Dutchman's Breeches haave small white flowers that grow clumped together for a full look.
+They produce the best in zones three to 7.
 The roots do not like dry soils such as clay.
-Planting them in clay or dry areas will stunt the growth.
+Planting them in mud or dry areas will stunt the growth.
 Making sure one follows the planting directions on this perennial is precautionary.

 The Dutchman's breeches (Dicentra cucullaria) is a perennial flower perfect as an accessory or focal point in all different kinds of gardens due to its unique and funny shape.

 When planting them, they are most often introduced into the ground as bulbs.
 To properly plant these bulbs, a gardener should be sure to place them somewhere in at least partial if not full shade.
 They thrive best in moist, well-drained soil that's partly acidic.
 They do best in warm climates and can adapt to most environments if given the time to settle in where they're planted.